sabertazimi/awesome-notes/notes/web/javascript/typescriptBasicNotes.md

 console.log(foo.Hello); // World
 ```

-TypeScript will give an error to prevent beginners
-from doing such things.
+`TypeScript` will give an error to prevent beginners from doing such things,

-**Index signature error**:
+throw **index signature error**:

 ```bash
 Element implicitly has an 'any' type